min2ha/ukwa-site/content/target/59865/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Guidelines for the next stage of talks

 Analyses key phrases from the European Council's guidelines for the second phase of the Brexit negotiations, relating to the transitional phase and the Uk's future relationship with the EU.